-Quakes impact on substance use and mental health quantifiedJuly 17th, 2014 in Psychology & Psychiatry /
+Quakes impact on substance use and mental health quantifiedJuly 17th, 2014 by Kim Thomas in Psychology & Psychiatry /

 Aerial photo of the San Andreas Fault in the Carrizo Plain, northwest of Los Angeles.
 Credit: Wikipedia.

 (Medical Xpress)—Cantabrians who experienced serious quake-related adversity are twice as likely to be addicted to smoking and 40 per cent more likely to have mental health conditions such as major depression and post-traumatic stress disorder than people who did not experience the earthquakes, new research shows.

 However for Cantabrians who experienced minimal trauma, loss or ongoing disruption associated with the quakes, the psychological impact was less strong.

 This information is contained in a paper by University of Otago, Christchurch, researchers, published in the latest edition of the prestigious JAMA Psychiatry Journal.

 The researchers are in a unique position to gather facts on the psychological impact of quakes.
 For more than 30 years Professor David Fergusson and his Christchurch Health and Development Study colleagues have collected in-depth data on the mental health of a group of more than 1000 people born in Canterbury during 1977.
 By chance, just over half of study participants were in Canterbury for the majority of the earthquakes.

 - Cantabrians who experienced serious adversity, both through earthquake events and following consequences, were 40 per cent more likely than those living outside the region to have at least one of several kinds of disorder including: major depression, post-traumatic stress disorder or anxiety disorder.